-VernissageTV captured the event in this video, which is a short version of a full-length version that is available after the jump.
+VernissageTV captured the event in this video, which is a short version of the full-length version that is available below.
 In addition to the exhibition, the video shows Patti Smith performing her song “Because the Night” in an a capella version with support from the audience.

 Robert Mapplethorpe: A Season in Hell brings together a range of works in a variety of media, including rarely seen collages.
 For the first time in a European gallery, 5 major early works are on display, a series of collages from 1968-69 when Robert Mapplethorpe was living with Patti Smith at the Chelsea Hotel in New York City.